Dilshan-Dekumpitiya/Asterisk-Voice-Call-Agent-App/README.md

 - Enable WSL in Browser using https://172.20.10.100:8089/httpstatus or https://172.20.10.100:8089/ws

-SSL connections for are required for this to work!
+SSL connections are required to work this !

 ## Dependencies